megakid/Obvs.EventStore/README.md

-Kafka transport for Obvs, please see the main Obvs repository for documentation and examples.
+EventStore transport for Obvs, please see the main Obvs repository for documentation and examples.